inspetor/slate/source/index.html.md

 $inspetor = $this->getConfiguredInspetor();

-//Using the Inspetor instace that is already configured
 $inspetor->trackItemTransferUpdate($transfer);

 ?>
 ```

-This function is used to send information to Inspetor everytime a item (*e.g. ticket*) transfer has it's status updated.
+This function is used to send information to Inspetor everytime an item (*e.g. ticket*) transfer's status is updated.

 Argument | Type | Description
 -------- | ---- | -----------
-transfer | Inspetor/Model/[Transfer](#transfer) | The Transfer that is being updated
+transfer | Inspetor/Model/[Transfer](#transfer-2) | The Transfer that is being updated

 # Models